About Mapping Arteriogram and Selective Internal Radiation Therapy (SIRT) Treatment

 Inside the procedure room

 While lying on your back on the table, you’ll get sedation medicine through your IV.
-This medicine will make you sleepy and relaxed.
 After you’re sedated, a member of your care team will clean your groin area or wrist.
-They will shave the area if needed and cover it with sterile drapes.
+They’ll shave the area if needed and cover it with sterile drapes.

-The IR doctor doing your treatment will inject local anesthesia into the area where they will be working.
-They will place a catheter through the artery in your groin or wrist.
-The catheter will go up to the arteries that supply blood to your liver.
-Then, they will give you contrast dye through the catheter.
+Your IR doctor will inject local anesthesia into the area where they’ll be working.
+They’ll place a catheter through the artery in your groin or wrist.
+The catheter will go up to the arteries that bring blood to your liver.
+Then, they’ll give you contrast dye through the catheter.

 Your doctor will take images.
-Once they reach the tumor, they will inject radioactive beads into your liver artery.
-Before you leave the procedure room, they will remove the catheter and seal the artery.
+Once they reach the tumor, they’ll inject radioactive beads into your liver artery.

 In the Post-Anesthesia Care Unit (PACU)